 proportionate to its size.
 The financial allocation shall be managed per Article 10.

 7.2 – Each Member belongs to one, and only one, Chapter.
 By default, a Member is affiliated with the Chapter in their geographical area.
-(Associate Members are affiliated to their closest in-state WSGA Chapter.)
+(Out of state Members are affiliated to their closest in-state WSGA Chapter.)
 A Member may change their affiliation to a different Chapter by changing their online member profile or notifying the Vice President.

 7.3 – Each Chapter is led by a Chapter Representative (“Chapter Rep”) elected by its Members.
 The Chapter Rep is a conduit between Chapter members and the Board of Directors.
 The Chapter Rep shall:

 • Represent the Chapter as a voting member of the WSGA Board of Directors.